Rough path stability of (semi-)linear SPDEs: Transformations

-It now remains to apply transformation 3 to remove the remains terms driven by $z^{3}$.
-The so-transformed solution is precisely $\tilde{u}$, as given in the statement of this proposition, and satisfies the equation
+It now remains to apply transformation 3 to remove the remaining terms driven by $z^{3}$.
+The transformed solution is precisely $\tilde{u}$, as given in the statement of this proposition, and satisfies the equation

 The proof is now finished. \end{proof}